CBL International Limited Announces Closing of Initial Public Offering

-KUALA LUMPUR, Malaysia, March 27, 2023 (GLOBE NEWSWIRE) -- CBL International Limited BANL, together with its wholly owned subsidiaries ("CBL International" or the "Company"), is an established marine fuel logistic company currently focusing on the Asia Pacific region, providing one-stop solutions for vessel refueling.
-CBL International today announced the closing of its initial public offering ("Offering") of 3,325,000 ordinary shares (the "Shares") at a public offering price of $4.0 per Share.
+/EIN News/ -- KUALA LUMPUR, Malaysia, March 28, 2023 (GLOBE NEWSWIRE) -- CBL International Limited (NASDAQ: BANL), together with its wholly owned subsidiaries (“CBL International” or the “Company”), is an established marine fuel logistic company currently focusing on the Asia Pacific region, providing one-stop solutions for vessel refueling.
+CBL International today announced the closing on March 27, 2023 of its initial public offering (“Offering”) of 3,325,000 ordinary shares (the “Shares”) at a public offering price of $4.0 per Share.

 The underwriters exercised their over-allotment option in part for an additional 425,000 Shares on March 23, 2023 (“Over-allotment Option”).
 The Over-allotment Option was closed with the Offering.
 As a result, the aggregate gross proceeds of the Offering, including the over-allotment, is $15 million, before deducting underwriting discounts and other related expenses.
 The Shares began trading on the Nasdaq Capital Market on March 23, 2023 under the ticker symbol “BANL.”